Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Ultrawide support?

 > A: There is no official ultrawide support for Vagabond.
-Only monitors with standard aspect ratio of 16:9 is supported.
-16:10 might probably work fine as well.
-Trying to run Vagabond with non-native aspect ratio or resolution of your monitor is unsupported.
+Only screens with standard aspect ratio of 16:9 is supported.
+Trying to run Vagabond with non-native aspect ratio or resolution of the screen is unsupported.
+16:10 screens might work fine as well.

 ## Q: Is x mod in the list?